Vendor vulnerabilities: Understanding third-party risk management

 3. Involve stakeholders across the organization, including IT, executive leaders, and communication teams, in developing, approving, and practicing this plan.

-Best practices for mitigating third-party risk
+Best practices to help mitigate third-party risk

 Employee training and awareness